What can you do when your loved one doesn’t want to stop, doesn’t want help or doesn’t want treatment?

 But there is a solution.
 And it’s a solution that genuinely works.
-Over the past 10 – 20 years (depending on where you are in the world) there’s been a growing movement of professional Interventionists who are supporting families in effectively communicating with the afflicted person to enable them to come to the right decision and accept the help the families are lovingly offering them.
+Over the past 15-20 years there’s been a growing movement of professional Interventionists who are supporting families in effectively communicating with the afflicted person to enable them to come to the right decision and accept the help the families are lovingly offering them.

 Interventionists are specifically trained in the field of confronting addiction head on and building a dialogue that results in the addict choosing to attend rehab, right away, thus avoiding them falling any further into the depths and consequences of their addictions.